watson-developer-cloud/conversation-connector/channels/facebook/README.md

 - Use [manual deployment](#manual-deployment) if you want to deploy your app by modifying configuration files and running scripts.
 You might want to use this method if you are customizing the Conversation connector, or if you need to repair or update components of an existing deployment.

+**Note:** This process is intended to deploy an existing Watson Conversation workspace.
+If you have not yet built a workspace, you must do so first.
+For more information, see the [Conversation documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).

 ## Automated deployment

 1. If you are not already logged in to IBM Bluemix, [log in](https://console.bluemix.net/login) before continuing.

-1. Right-click this button to launch the deployment in a new tab or window:
+1. Click this button to launch the deployment.
+(Open the link in a new tab or window, so you can leave this page open.)

     [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://console.bluemix.net/devops/setup/deploy/?repository=https://github.com/watson-developer-cloud/conversation-connector)

-    Leave this page open so you can follow the instructions as you complete the process.

 1. Under **Tool Integrations**, click the GitHub tile, and then click **Authorize** to grant Bluemix access to your GitHub account.
 Log in with your GitHub credentials and complete the authorization process.

     **Note:** If you do not see an **Authorize** button, IBM Bluemix might already be authorized.
 In this case, you can skip this step.

+1. Verify the values in the GitHub fields.
+In most cases, you can accept the default values.
+However, if you already have a GitHub repository called `conversation-connector`, you must edit the value in the **Repository Name** field to specify a different name for the new repository that will be created.

-1. Click the Delivery Pipeline tile.
+1. Under **Tool Integrations**, click the Delivery Pipeline tile.

+1. Make sure the Bluemix US South region is selected.
+Other regions are not currently supported.

-1. Under **Tool Integrations**, select the Bluemix region, organization, and space where you want to deploy.
-This space will be used to deploy the IBM Cloud Functions artifacts, as well as a Cloudant Lite instance.
+1. Select the Bluemix region, organization, and space where you want to deploy.
+This space will be used to deploy the IBM Cloud Functions artifacts, as well as a Cloudant Lite service instance.

-    **Note:** Currently, only the US South region is supported.
+    **Note:** Make sure your Bluemix account has an open slot for the new Cloudant Lite service instance (if it does not already exist from a previous deployment).

-1. In the **App name** field, type a name for your deployment.
+1. In the **Deployment name** field, type a name for your deployment.
 This name will help you find your Cloud Functions assets later.
 You can type any string, but only alphanumeric characters (A-Z and 0-9) are kept.

 1. Go to [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/).
 Log in with your Facebook credentials if necessary.